Assistant Professor of Physics

 Office: Faculty Building Room 109B

-I grew up in Portland, Oregon, but left more than a decade before Portlandia.
+I grew up in Portland, Oregon, but left more than a decade before Portlandia exposed the scene.

 I received my Bachelors Degree from Macalester College in St. Paul MN where I majored in Physics with minors in Mathematics and French.
 I had the opportunity to start my research career at Macalester working with Prof. James Heyman using ultrafast lasers to study carrier dynamics in electronic materials.